 This is where it gets a bit technical.
 But parental controls are one of the most effective ways to protect your kids online.
 Using these controls, you can restrict what content that is available to your children.
 Parental control settings can be applied to most electronic devices and are available through your home internet service provider.
 If you are unsure about how to apply parental control settings, your internet provider will be able to give you guidance.
 You may also want to use child-friendly search engines or install software to ensure the safe use of the internet by your children.
 Remember that when they are using the internet away from home, the same level of protection may not apply.
 It is a good idea to talk with other parents to find out how they use parental control settings at home.

 If your child is a member of a social network, such as Facebook or Twitter, then make sure that their privacy settings are at the appropriate level.
 Doing this will protect your child’s personal information and photos from being accessible on the web.
 Each social media channel has a different, and often complicated, process for amending privacy settings.
 Instructions will be provided on the site.

 Encourage respectful use of the web

 Behind the safety of the screen, both children and adults feel the confidence to say whatever they like.
 This is often how cyberbullying begins.
 It is important to teach your children not only about safety on the internet but also proper conduct.
-They must understand that treating someone with disrespect over the internet, does not make them immune from the repercussions.
+They must understand that treating someone with disrespect over the internet does not make them immune from the repercussions.

-Organise fun activities
+Organize fun activities